Origin of the Term “Serial Killer”

 Serial killers have operated for centuries but the terminology is new.

 Over the centuries, there have been hundreds of documented cases of serial murder around the world, but the term “serial killer” is relatively new.
-Up until the 1970s, serial killers were generally called mass murderers by both the criminal justice system and the media.
+Up until the 1970s in the U.S., serial killers were generally called mass murderers by both the criminal justice system and the media.

 Today, however, we draw a clear distinction between serial murder and mass murder.
 Unlike serial homicide, which is manifested in a number of separate events, mass murder is a one-time event that involves the killing of multiple people at one location.
 In a mass murder, the victims may be either randomly selected, or targeted for a specific reason, such as retaliation or revenge by the killer.